prototypefund/Digital_Bargeld-docs/api-merchant.rst

   **Response**

   :status 200 OK:
-    The refund amount has been increased, the backend responds with a `TipCreateConfirmation`_
+    A tip has been created.
+The backend responds with a `TipCreateConfirmation`_
-  :status 400 Bad request:
-    The refund amount is not consistent: it is not bigger than the previous one.
+  :status 412 Precondition Failed:
+    The tip amount requested exceeds the available reserve balance for tipping.

-  .. _RefundRequest:
+  .. _TipCreateRequest:
   .. code-block:: tsref

-    interface RefundRequest {
+    interface TipCreateRequest {
       // Amount that the customer should be tipped
       refund: Amount;

-      // Human-readable refund justification
-      reason: string;

       // Merchant instance issuing the request
       instance: string;

+      // Justification for giving the tip
+      justification: string;
     }

   .. _TipCreateConfirmation: